curityio/curity-operational-training/README.md

-# Operational Training
+# Operational Training Resources

+These resources provide some concrete resources to complement the [Operational Training](https://curity.io/training/) courses.\
-Training for operators, administrators and developers who manage the Curity Identity Server.\
+The courses are targeted at operators, administrators and developers who manage the Curity Identity Server.

-This repository's deployment and automation resources back up the [Operational Training](https://curity.io/training/) theory.
+## Example Deployments

+You can run deployments from a macOS, Linux or Windows (with Git bash) host computer.\
+Compare XML configuration to your own system if you get stuck and need a working deployment to compare against.

+## Prerequisites

+Most example deployments use simple bash scripts and may require these local prerequisites:

+- Docker
+- jq
+- OpenSSL
+- A license file for the Curity Identity Server

 ## 0. All Roles: Introduction